guthrielab/MAST/README.md

 ## Installation

-This workflow was created and tested on macOS 14.5 (Sonoma).
+This workflow was created and tested on macOS 14.5 (Sonoma) and Linux Ubuntu 22.04.4 LTS.

 The environment set up has been tested on Conda 23.7.4.

+Please ensure you have [Nextflow](https://www.nextflow.io/docs/latest/install.html) on your machine before cloning the repository.
+Nextflow requires Java version 17 or later (up to 25) to run.
+Steps to install Nextflow and the required Java version is provided in the Installation page for Nextflow.

 To clone the repository, please run the code below.